ElectronNET/electron.net-api-demos/README.md

 Use this app to see what you can do with Electron.NET and use the source code to learn how to create a basic Electron.NET app.

+This Demo-App based on the [Electron API Demos](https://github.com/electron/electron-api-demos)

 ---

 ## Using

-You'll need [Node.js (v.8.x)](https://nodejs.org) and [.NET Core SDK](https://www.microsoft.com/net/download/core) installed on your computer in order to build this app.
+You'll need [Node.js (v.8.x)](https://nodejs.org) and [.NET Core SDK](https://www.microsoft.com/net/download/core) installed on your computer in order to start or build this app.

 ```bash
 $ git clone https://github.com/ElectronNET/electron.net-api-demos.git